United Tribes NewsWinter Count

 29 July 2009

 In 2009, United Tribes Technical College marks its 40th year of service to American Indian students and their families.
 The college got its start in the vision and activism of North Dakota’s tribal leaders.
 During the 1960s, tribes were faced with threats to their sovereignty and challenged by the need for training and jobs development for their citizens.
-Banding together, they founded the United Tribes of North Dakota Development Corporation, chartered in the state of North Dakota in 1968.
+Banding together, they founded the United Tribes of North Dakota Development Corporation, incorporated in the state of North Dakota in 1968.
 The incorporators were: Aljoe Agard (Standing Rock Tribe), Lewis Goodhouse (Devils Lake Tribe), Reginald Breien (Turtle Mountain Band of Chippewa), August Little Soldier (Three Affiliated Tribes) and Austin Engel, North Dakota Indian Affairs Commission director.
 When Fort Lincoln south of Bismarck became available, tribal leaders set out to secure the 105 acres, with its historic red brick buildings, for a jobs training facility for Indian families.
 A determined effort to secure the former military property was spearheaded by Theodore “Tiny Bud” Jamerson (Standing Rock Tribe).
 The training facility they established became United Tribes Employment Training Center, with Jamerson as its first coordinator.
 The Bendix Field Engineering Corporation won the bid to manage the start of training operations, which commenced on July 1, 1969.

 In September, the first students arrived with their families and began receiving vocational training at United Tribes Employment Training Center (UTETC), founded by leaders of Three Affiliated Tribes, Devils Lake Tribe, Standing Rock Tribe, and Turtle Mountain Band of Chippewa.
 Among the first students were Genevieve Azure (Turtle Mountain) and Helen and Basil Alkire (Standing Rock).